cncf/cnf-testbed/examples/use_case/gogtp-docker/README.md

 ### Running container (docker) version of Go-GTP
 Before starting, make sure you are on a node that already has Docker installed.

-By default, a pre-built image containing the necessary Go-GTP binaries and configuration files (yaml) is used.
-If you prefer to build your own image this can be done using the Dockerfile avaialble in the `misc` directory.
+By default, pre-built images containing the necessary Go-GTP binaries and configuration files (yaml) are used.
+If you prefer to build your own image this can be done using the scripts avaialble in the `misc` directory.
+If you build your own images make sure to update the provided scripts to use these images when running the containers.

 Deploy the setup using the provided script:
 ```